TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 # Lab2: EKS for CNF engineer: Application creation and private ECR repo deployment

-## AWS Region
+## AWS Region and other notes
 * ONLY use 'us-west-2' (Oregon) AWS region during these labs
 * Use ec2-user on each of the steps unless instructed otherwise

 ## 1. In this lab we use Bastion Host to build arm64 architecture dummy CNF

-* There are multiple methods to connect to to bastion host - in this lab we use AWS Systems Manager service:
+* There are multiple methods (SSH, Instance Connect) to connect to the bastion host - in this lab we use AWS Systems Manager service
-  * In AWS Console open EC2 service and there select the bastion host and press "**Connect**"
-  * EC2 -> Instances -> "Connect" (right top corner of screen when selecting instance) -> Select "Session Manager"-tab.
-See picture below:<br>
+  * Open EC2 service -> Instances (running) -> Select Bastion Host -> "Connect" (right top corner of screen when selecting instance - see picture below) -> In "Session Manager"-tab press Connect to open shell connection. <br>
   ![ssm-connect](/Lab2/images/open-ssm.png)

   * Change to ec2-user after login